 Major in American Studies

-The major consists of one core unit of study, AMST2601 American Foundations, and five senior units of study chosen from a list of cross-listed units offered by participating departments, no more than three of which may come from a single department.
-Or AMST2601, AMST3601 American Perspectives, and four senior units of study chosen from a list of cross-listed units offered by participating departments, no more than three of which may come from a single department.
+If you commenced your degree in 2014 the major consists of two core units of study (in addition to the junior units listed above), AMST2601 American Foundations, AMST3601 American Perspectives, and four senior units of study chosen from a list of cross-listed units offered by participating departments, no more than three of which may come from a single department.
+If you commenced your degree prior to 2014 you can complete AMST2601 (in addition to the junior units listed above), and five senior units of study chosen from a list of cross-listed units offered by participating departments, no more than three of which may come from a single department.
 A major in American studies is one of the Area Studies options for students enrolled in the Bachelor of International and Global Studies.

 The contributing departments offer more than twenty units of study focused on the United States, not all of which will be offered in any given year.
 Units in History and English are generally taught once every two years, ensuring students will have a wide range of choices from which to construct a major.

 Honours in American Studies

 To undertake Honours, you must have completed 8 units of American Studies, one of which must be AMST2601, and received an average mark of at least 65 in those units.